 Wandering through the Old Town

-Wroclaw much like its northern counterpart of Gdansk, became a member of the Hanseatic League, shaping the architectural canvas that still charms the pants off of travellers today.
+Wroclaw, much like its northern counterpart of Gdansk, became a member of the Hanseatic League.
+It helped to shape the architectural canvas that still charms travellers today.

-Keep on the lookout for the Town Hall (Ratusz), a Gothic masterpiece on Market Square that, even in a city as beautiful as Wroclaw, stands out.
+Keep on the lookout for the Town Hall (Ratusz).
+This Gothic masterpiece on Market Square really stands out, even in a city as beautiful as Wroclaw.